helloHackersSociety/ManMetHacks2.0-site/README.md

 # ManMetHacks 2.0

-This is the website for ManMetHacks 2.0 created by the Treasurer of the HelloHackers Society Tom Misson
+This is the one page presence for ManMetHacks 2.0 created by the Treasurer of the HelloHackers Society Tom Misson

 ## Installation